lum-sydney/FlyingHelicopter/README.md

 # FlyingHelicopter
- * I want to make an animated ASCII flying helicopter that is 10 lines tall, 23 characters wide, that consists of two frames
+ * I want to make an animated ASCII flying helicopter that is 10 lines tall, 23 characters wide, that consists of two frames.
+ * ASCII(American Standard Code of Information Interchange)- a way to display images using the usable 95/128 characters on the keyboard